Cozy Peach Kitchen

 Looking for more recipes?

-• Sweet Potato Black Bean Burgers
+Sweet Potato Black Bean Burgers

-• Sweet Potato Black Bean Quesadillas
+Sweet Potato Black Bean Quesadillas

-• BBQ Jackfruit Tacos with Mango Avocado Salsa
+BBQ Jackfruit Tacos with Mango Salsa

-• Vegan Lentil Tacos
+Vegan Lentil Tacos

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Close up of three sweet potato tacos in corn tortillas with a green lime juicer in the background

-Roasted Sweet Potato Tacos with Plantains
+Plantain Sweet Potato Tacos

 Roasted sweet potatoes and plantains combine with zesty, crunchy radish-brussel sprout slaw in this simple and colorful vegan recipe.

-Prep Time10 mins
+Prep Time 10 minutes mins

-Cook Time30 mins
+Cook Time 30 minutes mins

-Total Time45 mins
+Total Time 45 minutes mins

-Servings: 4 servings (2 tacos each)
+Servings 4 servings (2 tacos each)

 Ingredients